gravitional/note-on-physics/help.md/git.md

 ### checkout -- track

-When you clone a repository, it generally automatically creates a master branch that tracks origin/master.
-However, you can set up other tracking branches if you wish — ones that track branches on other remotes, or don’t track the master branch.
-The simple case is the example you just saw, running git checkout -b `<branch> <remote>/<branch>`.
+When you clone a repository, it generally automatically creates a master branch that tracks `origin/master`.
+However, you can set up other tracking branches if you wish — ones that track branches on other remotes, or don't track the `master` branch.
+The simple case is the example you just saw, running `git checkout -b` `<branch> <remote>/<branch>`.
 This is a common enough operation that Git provides the `--track` shorthand:

 ```bash
 $ git checkout --track origin/serverfix